The Ultimate Lobster Mushroom Recipe (Plus 2 Bonus Ones)

 dried lobster mushrooms vs fresh lobster mushrooms

-If cooking with fresh lobster mushrooms is not an option, dried mushrooms work just as well; simply rehydrate them before using in a recipe.
+If cooking with fresh lobster mushrooms is not an option, dried mushrooms work just as well; simply rehydrate them before using them in a recipe.

 Before incorporating fresh lobster mushrooms into a recipe, it's crucial to prepare them properly.
 Start by cleaning the mushrooms thoroughly using a soft brush or damp cloth to remove any dirt or debris.
 Then slice them according to your desired thickness.